BinaRam/governance/BCBasedGovernance.md

   - The organization (PD) decides the **rules/policies to admit, deny or expel** a member.
   - The organization decides on **levels of membership**, core members.
 What are the criteria for core members?
 What are the functions of the core members?
   - How to manage membership expansion?
 Can core members refer/introduce other new members?
-  - The organization decides the initial membership term.
+  - The organization decides the initial membership and their term.
   - The new member becomes a voting member/core member after a vesting period?
 The consortium will be a (*closed*) membership consortium.
 The eligible members are manufacturers with specific basic credentials.
 The consortium activities are relevant and will benefit them directly.
 Thus it is reasonable to assume that only manufacturers (and no non-manufacturers) will join the consortium.

+Note: The membership is more like a

-### 3. Member Engagement and Marketplace -- Giggso
+### 3. Member Engagement and Marketplace -- Name?

 (Example, UK Govt online marketplace)
 Anyother?